-For long-term transportation agreements, significant judgments pertain to the period over which revenue is recognized and whether the agreement provides for make-up rights for the shippers.
+For long-term transportation agreements, significant judgments pertain to the period over which revenue is recognized.
 Transportation revenue earned from firm contracted capacity arrangements is recognized ratably over the contract period.
 Transportation revenue from interruptible or volumetric-based arrangements is recognized when services are performed.